junxit/us-congress-bills-112/metadata.md

 - 2012-06-19 — Introduced in House
 - 2012-06-19 — Introduced in House
 - 2012-06-19 — Referred to the House Committee on Transportation and Infrastructure.
+- 2012-06-20 — Referred to the Subcommittee on Aviation.
+- 2012-06-20 — Referred to the Subcommittee on Water Resources and Environment.
+- 2012-08-01 — Committee Consideration and Mark-up Session Held.
+- 2012-08-01 — Ordered to be Reported (Amended) by Voice Vote.
+- 2012-08-01 — Subcommittee on Aviation Discharged.
+- 2012-08-01 — Subcommittee on Water Resources and Environment Discharged.
+- 2012-09-20 — Placed on the Union Calendar, Calendar No. 493.
+- 2012-09-20 — Reported (Amended) by the Committee on Transportation and Infrastructure.
+H. Rept.
+112-682.
+- 2012-09-20 — Reported (Amended) by the Committee on Transportation and Infrastructure.
+H. Rept.
+112-682.